 5 Bad Habits That Can Ruin Your Teeth

-When talking about good oral health, it is common knowledge that brushing, flossing, and rinsing your mouth, along with regular dental visits, are essential.
+When it comes to good oral health, it is common knowledge that brushing, flossing, and rinsing your mouth, along with regular dental visits are essential.
 However, do you know your habits and lifestyle can also affect your oral health too?
 Here are a few habits that are harmful to your teeth:

 Frequently drinking carbonated drinks, sports drinks and lemon juice

 A healthy mouth should have a pH of 5.5 or higher.
 Soft drinks are slightly acidic to maintain their fizziness and prevent bacteria growth.
 Citric juices, such as lemon or orange juice, are even more acidic.
 Constantly exposing our mouth and teeth to acidic mediums can erode our enamel and strip our teeth of its protection.
 In severe cases, the second layer (dentin) can wear away.

 The consequences of an eroded enamel and dentin can range from mild teeth sensitivity while eating and drinking cold foods, to loss of mouth function and stained-looking teeth1.

 Many are unaware of the negative impact stress and anxiety has on our teeth.
 Bruxism, or the grinding and clenching your teeth, have a very strong co-relationship with stress and anxiety.
 Studies show that 70% of individual who grind their teeth at night are affected by stress2.

 Those who grind and clench their teeth may experience mild headaches, as well as pain on the lower jaw and facial muscles after waking up.
 Prolonged teeth grinding can lead to temporomandibular joint disorder, tooth wear and breakage3.
 Get a mouth guard to protect your teeth if you have bruxism.